metal-crow/Dark-Souls-PvP-AI/README.md

 r1: 0x000000020

 TODO:
-  [high priority]	Animation weight of weapon.
-		-subanimation id is 256, roll then.
-When roll ends, check if hurtbox addr is still active. dont try to reroll until subanimation id resets to 0(always resets at ANY animation start)
   [medium priority, not huge slowdown for now]	ReadPlayer should read memory in chunks, not individual calls to ReadMemory
   [low priority, can just not invade for now]	Pointers have to be reread for characters because end address changes when invading
   [low priority, very complex]	Stamia management